 b) request the provision of information referred to in sub-paragraph 'a' of this paragraph to a person against whom there is reasonable presumption that he/she has offered, taken, held and/or used the goods produced by infringement of exclusive rights and/or put in the civil circulation.
-The obligation to provide mentioned information shall also apply to other persons who have offered, taken, held and/or used the goods produced by infringement of exclusive rights and/or put in the civil circulation.
-We goods produced by infringement of exclusive rights and/or put in the civil circulation, except for the case where such action(s) were carried out for the own benefit.
+The obligation to provide mentioned information shall also apply to other persons who have offered, taken, held and/or used the goods produced by infringement of exclusive rights and/or put in the civil circulation, where carried out for the own benefit.